Sociology of knowledge: Robert K. Merton

 American sociologist Robert K. Merton (1910–2003) dedicates a section of Social Theory and Social Structure (1949; revised and expanded, 1957 and 1968) to the study of the sociology of knowledge in Part III, titled The Sociology of Knowledge and Mass Communications.
-For the news in this prospect see Guglielmo Rinzivillo, Robert King Merton Utet, Turin, 2019.
+For the news in this prospect, see Guglielmo Rinzivillo, Robert King Merton Utet, Turin, 2019.

-Legitimation Code Theory
+Legitimation code theory

-Legitimation Code Theory (LCT) emerged as a framework for the study of knowledge and education and is now being used to analyse a growing range of social and cultural practices across increasingly different institutional and national contexts, both within and beyond education.
-The approach primarily builds on the work of Basil Bernstein (1924-2000) and of Pierre Bourdieu (1930-2002).
+Legitimation code theory (LCT) emerged in the 2000s as a framework for the study of knowledge and education and is now being used to analyse a growing range of social and cultural practices across increasingly different institutional and national contexts, both within and beyond education.
+The approach primarily builds on the work of Basil Bernstein (1924–2000) and of Pierre Bourdieu (1930–2002).
 It also integrates insights from sociology (including Durkheim, Marx, Weber and Foucault), systemic functional linguistics, philosophy (such as Karl Popper and critical realism), early cultural studies, anthropology (especially Mary Douglas and Ernest Gellner), and other approaches.